rishabhmohan/metaflow-mlflow-hyperparameter-tuning/README.md

 ```

 Start Minikube:
-Open a terminal and start Minikube with the following command:
+Open a terminal and start Kubernetes cluster with the following command:

 ```minikube start  ```